Jim Jones (rapper): Junior M.A.F.I.A.

-At an altercation at the Rucker, members of Junior Mafia physically assaulted rap group, the Diplomats including Jim Jones.
+During a basketball game at Rucker Park on August 2, 1999, members of Junior M.A.F.I.A. physically assaulted rap group the Diplomats, including Jim Jones.
 Jones was seen on camera, fleeing the altercation.
+The altercation was seen in the 2000 television documentary, On Hallowed Ground: Streetball Champions of Rucker Park.

 Tru Life

-In a 2006 interview Tru Life, responding to rumors, called Dipset bosses Cam'ron and Jim Jones "bitches."
+In a 2006 interview, Tru Life, responding to rumors, called Dipset bosses Cam'ron and Jim Jones "bitches."
 Jones responded by challenging Tru Life to fisticuffs, with a US$50,000 wager.
-Tru Life responded by stealing Jones' necklaces and taunting him on the 2007 mixtape Tru York, which featured "a Photoshopped Jim Jones in a Borat-style thong and Cam'ron as a Seventh Avenue transsexual hooker" as the cover.
-The Diplomats retaliated by hacking Tru Life's MySpace page, replacing the faces on the Tru York cover with True Life's and Jay-Z's.
+Tru Life responded by stealing Jones' necklace and taunting him on the 2007 mixtape Tru York, which featured "a Photoshopped Jim Jones in a Borat-style thong and Cam'ron as a Seventh Avenue transsexual hooker" as the cover.
+The Diplomats retaliated by hacking Tru Life's MySpace page, replacing the faces on the Tru York cover with Tru Life's and Jay-Z's.

-GUCCI
+Gucci

-In February 2022 Jones posted an Instagram video in which he detailed his experience of being racially profiled as a result of receiving poor customer service.
-He expressed his disappointment in Gucci’s employees by claiming that “These black people are more racist than white people when they get they job”.
+In February 2022, Jones posted an Instagram video in which he detailed his experience of being racially profiled as a result of receiving poor customer service.
+He expressed his disappointment in Gucci's employees by claiming that “These black people are more racist than white people when they get they job”.
 He goes on to further detail the event that left him a victim by explaining “I still ain’t get no sparkling water, I still ain’t get no champagne.
 I still ain’t get nothing.”

-Jay Z
+Jay-Z

-Jim Jones has criticized Jay Z's performance as president of Def Jam Recordings.
-Jay Z responded with a "diss" track called "Brooklyn High" over the beat from Jones' "We Fly High".
+Jim Jones has criticized Jay-Z's performance as president of Def Jam Recordings.
+Jay-Z responded with a "diss" track called "Brooklyn High" over the beat from Jones' "We Fly High".

-On December 22, 2008, Jones punched and kicked a "friend and colleague" of Jay Z at a Manhattan Louis Vuitton store; he pleaded guilty to misdemeanor assault the following November.
+On December 22, 2008, Jones punched and kicked a "friend and colleague" of Jay-Z at a Manhattan Louis Vuitton store; he pleaded guilty to misdemeanor assault the following November.